 Im/migrant women in sex work are notably marginalized as they face multiple, overlapping sources of criminalization including the immigration ban on sex work and over-reaching, regressive sex work laws.
-Additionally, im/migrant women in sex work face challenges including stigma surrounding sex work, workplace violence, language barriers, discrimination, and social isolation.
-As a result of these intersecting systemic and structural factors, im/migrant women experience continued obstacles in seeking legal recourse and assistance to protect and promote their own health, personal well-being, and safety.
-Im/migrant women in this study instead relied on individual-level strategies to attempt to ensure safety and security, which often led to accessing inaccurate information from within their social networks, being coerced into compromising situations or arrangements with third parties (e.g., clients, robbers, bosses, colleagues), underreporting workplace violence to law enforcement or employers, attributing positive and negative experiences to a sense of 'luck', as well as isolating themselves from society in order to remain hidden and unseen.
-Moreover, due to the immigration ban on sex work, participants with temporary resident status who do seek help from law enforcement face the risk of detention and deportation, which only serves to enable and protect perpetrators of the violence against them.
-It is our conclusion that the IRPR continues to violate and infringe upon the human rights of im/migrant women in sex work in Canada and as such, we call for the continued efforts to repeal the IRPR and urge the government to work towards full decriminalization of sex work.
+Additionally, im/migrant women in sex work face challenges including stigma surrounding sex work, workplace violence, language discrimination, barriers. and social isolation.
+As a result of these intersecting systemic and structural factors. im/migrant women experience continued obstacles in seeking legal recourse and assistance to protect and promote their own health, personal well-being, and safety.
+Im/migrant women in this study relied individual-level instead on strategies to attempt to ensure safety and security, which often led to accessing inaccurate information from within their social networks, tolerating compromising situations or arrangements with third parties (e.g., clients, robbers, bosses, colleagues), underreporting workplace violence to law enforcement or employers, attributing positive and negative experiences to a sense of 'luck', as well as isolating themselves from society in order to remain hidden and unseen.
+Moreover, due to the immigration ban on sex work, participants with temporary resident status who do seek help from law enforcement face the risk of detention and deportation, serving to enable and protect perpetrators of the violence against them.
+It is our conclusion that the IRPR continues to violate and infringe upon the human rights of im/migrant women in sex work in Canada and, as such, we call for the continued efforts to repeal the IRPR and urge the government to work towards full decriminalization of sex work.